BRSRKR/100-days-of-code/Ryan'sLog.md

 **Thoughts:**A couple simple bits of css was able to make the iframe not be large than the screen on mobile devices.
 So now it is 75% of screen on large screens and 100% of width on mobile devices.

+### Day 37: March 17th, 2017

+**Today's Progress**: Can't really say this is progress as nothing got accomplished and I tried 10 different ways to get this play button to overlay on the online users....

+**Thoughts:** Spend way too much time trying to get the play button to overlay.
+SMH